gruvin/pwm-galvo-interface/README.md

 Having completed this exercise, I now intend removing all the analogue electronics of the galvanometer interface itself and making my own PID controller, fully digital -- except the galvanometers themselves, of course.
 There will no longer be a need for this board.
 But it was well worth the experiment.

+## NOTES

+The file `galv-pos-re.dch` is a reverse engineered schematic (DipTrace) of the galvonometer position feedback circuit, as found on the Chinese laser galv boards I purchased on eBay.
+Those clever peoples have used a cheaper, non-linear, "one IR LED and two IR photo-diodes in photovoltaic mode (balanced)" arrangement inside the galvanometers and instead built a slightly more complex differential amplifier, incorporating some clever lineraity compensation circuity -- which appears to even include varying the LED brightness slightly, along with direct voltage curve augmentation at the input of the differential amplifier.
+I've never seen anything quite like this before -- though I suppose it's all too common, in reality.
+Respect! :-P